56quarters/casm/README.md

 ## Why did you do this?

-I suddenly found myself with a lot of free time and I wanted to learn assembly.
+I found myself with a lot of free time and I wanted to learn assembly.
 Lots of people create implementations of core utilities in "high level", "modern", and "productive" languages like Rust, Go, or Haskell.
 There aren't many assembly implementations out there.

 ## Are they at least really fast?

-Nope.
-They're generally on par with existing implementations except with more bugs, far fewer features, and far less portable.
-But with the power of your imagination, maybe they'll *feel* faster.
+No. They're generally on par with existing implementations except with more bugs, fewer features, and (obviously) less portable.
+With the power of your imagination, maybe they'll *feel* faster.

-## Should I use this stuff?
+## Should I use this?

 Absolutely not.

-## How do I build this nonsense?
+## How do I build this?

 Building requires the GNU toolchain: `gcc`, `ld`, and `make`.